J-F-Liu/toolbox/Tool/Rust.md

 format := '{' [ argument ] [ ':' format_spec ] '}'
 argument := integer | identifier
 format_spec := [[fill]align][sign]['#']['0'][width]['.' precision][type]

-sign := '+'
-type := identifier | '?' | ''
-width := number | name$ | index$
+The default fill/alignment for non-numerics is a space and left-aligned.
+The default for numeric formatters is also a space character but with right-alignment.
+If the 0 flag (see below) is specified for numerics, then the implicit fill character is 0.
+[fill]< - the argument is left-aligned in width columns [fill]^ - the argument is center-aligned in width columns [fill]> - the argument is right-aligned in width columns sign := '+' type := identifier | '?' | '' width := number | name$ | index$